microsoft/net-offloads/quic-encryption-offload.md

 ## Establishing Encryption Parameters for a Connection

-If QEO is supported, the app then establishes crypto parameters for a connection by setting the `SO_QEO_CONNECTION` socket option with an option value of type `QEO_CONNECTION`.
+Before sending or receiving packets, the app establishes crypto parameters for a connection by setting the `SO_QEO_CONNECTION` socket option with an option value of type `QEO_CONNECTION`.

 ```C
 typedef enum {